andreasgarvik/bachelor_blog/README.md

 ## SiamaWanders

-This is a travel blog from scratch :rocket
+This is a travel blog from scratch :rocket: